mowgliamu/CreateAPIwithPython/README.md

 `python3 create_post_request.py [URL] [CSVDATA]`

-Where URL is the server address (https://bookapi-297922.uc.r.appspot.com/books) and CSVDATA is csvfile containing test data (default `mock.csv`).
+Where URL is the server address [default https://bookapi-297922.uc.r.appspot.com/books] and CSVDATA is csvfile containing test data (default `mock.csv`).
 An output file named `summary.txt` will be created describing the results, indicating the successful and failed entries.

 ## Tests with Postman
 Individual tests can also be performed with Postman (highly recommended).
 Examples from `mock.csv` are provided in `postman_examples.txt`.
 These examples will demonstrate the functionality of the API including failure scenarios based on schema validation errors.